Nuevo León

 When to go

-Aim for March–April or October–November, when the mountains are comfortable.
-Skip June through August; the heat and humidity are genuinely rough and afternoon storms roll in.
-Winters are mild but a northern front can turn cold fast, so pack a layer.
+Aim for March–April or October–November, when the mountains are comfortable and the light is good.
+Skip June through August; the heat and humidity are genuinely rough, afternoon storms roll in off the sierra, and hiking becomes miserable by mid-morning.
+Winters are mild but a norteño front can drop temperatures fast, so pack a layer between December and February.

-Base in San Pedro or centro, eat cabrito and work through the craft beer list, then give a full day to the Huasteca or the Grutas de García.
-Two or three nights covers it well.
+Base in San Pedro or centro, eat cabrito (roasted kid goat, the regional dish) and work through the craft-beer list at the microbreweries clustered around San Pedro and centro, then give a full day to the Huasteca canyon or the Grutas de García.
+Add a half-day in Santiago for the pueblo and Cola de Caballo.
+Two or three nights covers it well; four if you want a proper mountain day.

 Getting there